kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 being received by an endpoint is not a TRANSPORT_PARAMETERS frame, the endpoint MUST close the connection with a TBD error.

-TRANSPORT_PAARMETERS frames are formatted as show in
+TRANSPORT_PARAMETERS frames are formatted as show in
 {{fig-transport-parameters}}.

 ~~~